Infinidat/infi.recipe.application_packager/README.md

 At the end, OS packages will be available under the `parts` directory, and single-file executables and static libraries will be placed under `dist`.

+To debug exceptions, add 'pdb = true' to the recipe.
+The results are stored under the follwing directories:
+* `parts`. stores the deb, msi and rpm intermediate files and final packages
+* `build/Python-<x.y.z>`. the Python source
+* `build/static`. this this where we copy to all the static libraries from the isolated python that will link the static python with
+* `build/dependencies`. this is where all the dependencies are being built
+* `build/embedded`. we the embedded python and the static library are being built
+* `bild/executables`. where we build the final console executables

 ### Recipe configuration options